nombiezinja/k2so/DESIGN.md

 - Future: whitelist of allowed binary directories (see [Future Work](#future-work))
 - Validate file exists & is executable by the service user
 - No shell is invoked; args are passed verbatim to execve (no global metachar bans)
-- Future - for clients that attempt to execute a shell, can add shell detection and warning, and policy for principals allowed to execute shells
+- Future: shell detection and policy controls - shells provide interactive access,scripting capabilities,shell-built-ins, which may not be appropriate for all principals in multi-tenant environments

 ## Proposed API
 [See the gRPC API definition in k2so.proto](proto/k2so/v1/k2so.proto)